Physics-Enhanced Machine Learning: a position paper for dynamical systems investigations: Physics and domain knowledge biases to obtain a PEML architecture

-Different physics and domain knowledge biases can be implemented in a hybrid physics-data model to restrict the region of the admissible solutions that will be explored and can be combined to accelerate training and enhance generalisation even with limited data.
-Within PEML, four biases can be used, as schematically summarised in Figure 5: \begin{itemize} \item \textbf{Observational bias}: Introducing data that embody underlying physics, i.e. informative data.
+Biases allow a learning algorithm to prioritize one model and/or interpretation over another, even if not strongly supported by the data.
+The role of biases is to restrict the region of the admissible solutions that will be explored.
+The need of biases to yield an``inductive leap" and make a ML algorithm learn ``one generalization over another, other than strict consistency with the observed training instances''' was proposed in \cite{Mitchell}.
+In principle, different types of biases can be combined to accelerate training and enhance generalisation even with limited data.
+Typically, in ML, all biases are labelled as ``inductive", and alternative classifications of biases have been proposed in the context of PEML \cite{ref2, eleni, ref11}.
+Based on the work in \cite{ref11}, it is proposed to consider four types of physics and domain knowledge biases, schematically summarised in Figure 5: \begin{itemize} \item \textbf{Observational bias}: Introducing data that embody underlying physics, i.e., informative data.
 The data can be synthetically generated, and used to augment measurements. \item \textbf{Learning bias}: Selecting a learning model that helps us getting faster to the underlying model description by enforcing biases within the inference/learning algorithm itself.
 This includes, but is not limited to: selection of the algorithm itself, loss functions, optimization setup, learning algorithm constraints, numerical integration schemes. \item \textbf{Inductive bias}: Modifying the algorithm architecture, by incorporating prior assumptions and physical constraints that we know of.
 This include, but is not limited to: conservation laws, symmetries, invariances, boundary conditions, library of candidate functions. \item \textbf{Model form/discrepancy bias}.
-This corresponds to including “terms” from partial knowledge of the physics-based model (with or without uncertainty) - for example part of the known governing equation - and/or assuming a specific physics-based model form. \end{itemize}
+This corresponds to including “terms” from partial knowledge of the physics-based model (with or without uncertainty) - for example part of the known governing equation - and/or assuming a specific physics-based model form. \end{itemize} The last bias is particularly important for dynamical systems since a partial knowledge of the physics-based model is usually available (e.g., \cite{ref4,ref4bis,eleni, Zou}).
+The proposed distinction of four biases is not limited to a specific type of hybrid physics-data model (e.g., PINNs \cite{ref2} or Physics-Enhanced Sparse System Identification of Dynamical Systems (PhI-SINDy) \cite{ref11}), and it is independent on how the biases are going to be implemented.
+For example, within PINNs, the inductive and model form/discrepancy biases can be implemented into the loss function \cite{ref2}.
+In PhI-SINDy \cite{ref11}, inductive biases can be introduced in the library of candidate functions, and by setting physics constraint in the numerical integration scheme.